 Many coats that came as coordinated sets with dresses were not heavy winter coats.
 Instead, they were lightweight Spring and Fall top coats that came in many names such as Clutch coat or Tuxedo coat.
 They often did not have pointed collars, but instead folded shawl collars that ran the length of the long coat.
 They were made of lightweight wools, cotton blends, and new synthetics.

 Unlike winter coats, sleeves were cut full but not wide, folded up to mid arm, and the amount of “swing” at the back was minimal so that the coat hung straight over a dress.
-They hardly ever had buttons to hold them close, exposing the dress underneath and the matching lining found inside the coat.
+They hardly ever had buttons to hold them closed, exposing the dress underneath and the matching lining found inside the coat.
 Decorative embroidery was more likely seen on fashion coats than on winter coats.

 1950s Fur Coats